NamitBhutani/E-Coupons/README.md

 To do-

 1. RLS in supabase for restricting access to tables
-2. Make a separate vendorsProfiles(ones who have confirmed their mail) table and pass data from auth.Users table to it on entry
+2. Make a separate vendorsProfiles(ones who have confirmed their mail and are Vendors) table and pass data from auth.Users table to it on entry(using functions and triggers)
 3. Protect vendor/user routes in hook.server.ts
 4. Redo Styles